realadeel/pinterest-api/README.md

 ## Known Issues

 The gem is currently under active development.
+The following issues cause the test specs to fail, though it's not clear to me that these issues are not with the Pinterest API itself.
 * PATCH requests not working, endpoint path is not being appended to base
+* POST/DELETE requests for following/unfollowing interests respectively are not working

 ## TODO